 - Entrant must be a producer and member (regular, lifetime, honorary lifetime or student) of the National Corn Growers Association and have a current membership paid through April 1 of the following year.
-Growers who are members of their state association are also considered members of NCGA. - Be at least fourteen (14) years of age at the time of entry. - Only individuals can enter the National Corn Yield Contest.
-The membership number used to enter the contest must have a corn producer's name listed.
+The National membership also includes membership in the grower's State association (if applicable). - Be at least fourteen (14) years of age at the time of entry. - Only individuals can enter the National Corn Yield Contest.
+The membership number used to enter the contest must have a corn producer's name listed as well as the member's current email address.
 A member may enter multiple times and in multiple categories but may only win one national and one state award.

 NCGA's bylaws state that a member must be in the name of an individual corn producer (e.g., owner, manager or operator).
 An individual's membership may list a farm or business entity associated with their surname, but no membership can be held in an entity name.
-Multiple partners in a farming entity may enter separately if they each have an individual membership in their own name, and no individual may have more than one membership number.
+Multiple partners in a farming entity may enter separately if they each have an individual membership in their own name, actively participate in the operation of the farm, and no individual may have more than one membership number.